4mr0m3r0/movies-modularization-sample/README.md

 ## 🚧 👷🏗️ Work in Progress 🔨👷 🚧
-This is a Modularization project sample that combines Dynamic Features, Clean Architecture, Model View Intent (MVI) with Kotlin Flow (working), Jetpack Navigation, Dagger, Retrofit, Room (working), Dynamic Navigator library (working)
+This is a Modularization project sample that combines Dynamic Features, Clean Architecture, Model View Intent (MVI) with Kotlin Flow, Jetpack Navigation, Dagger, Retrofit, Room (working), Dynamic Navigator library.

 First of all
 ------------